M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Licensing/index.md

 ## The M-Files License Generator Application

 Generation of license key files (LIC) files is undertaken using the M-Files License Generator application.

-A zipped version of the License Generator application should be available alongside this guide.
+This application can be found within the M-Files Partner Portal.
 If it is not available, then please contact [devsupport@m-files.com](mailto:devsupport@m-files.com).
 {:.note}

 ### Installation